 I was able to take my experiences and apply my creature making onto mugs that branched into Mug Oddities.
 The name allows me to create mugs that don't look like the normal mugs being sold in stores.
 Horror was the primary source of inspiration to create these creatures.
 The mug is manipulated and handcrafted from the initial design down to the resin eyes and bloody teeth.

-I presently have some mugs available at Rockville Tattoo in Rockville, CT where they will be sold for a limited time.
+I presently have some mugs available at Rock City Tattoo Company in Rockville, CT where they will be sold for a limited time.
 Stay tuned for upcoming events where I will be selling these in person.